About Me

 Who Will Be Left To Hire Them?

-Below is Dan Henninger's WSJ Wonderland Column of February 10.
-This excellent column clearly explains the problem with Egypt, Tunisia, & all of the rest of the MENA countries of the Middle East & North Africa such as Jordan, Yemen, & Algeria - anywhere from 35% to 50% of the working population in these countries is employed by the state - in other words only a small percentage of entrepreneurs may actually be left creating wealth or anything else of value.
+Dan Henninger's excellent February 10 WSJ Wonderland column entitled "Is Egypt Hopeless" clearly explains the problem with Egypt, Tunisia, & all of the rest of the MENA countries of the Middle East & North Africa such as Jordan, Yemen, & Algeria - anywhere from 35% to 50% of the working population in these countries is employed by the state - in other words only a small percentage of entrepreneurs may actually be left creating wealth or anything else of value.
 In such an economy you sooner more than likely than later run out of money to pay the government workers no matter how hard or responsibly they seem to work.

 Now this statist-bureaucratic formula for failure has been the topic of numerous messages on this blog as it pertains to America.
 In light of all of this trouble in Egypt it is pitiful that earlier this past week in Washington the President of the American Federation of Government Employees Union and his members were recorded protesting against reining in federal spending including their huge pensions.